 How to Prevent White Grubs?

 Keeping your soil treated and well balanced will help maintain a healthy grass blade and healthy soil.
-Also keeping an active pest management program is the best plan for dealing with any lawn pests.
-Periodic scouting is the best defense, especially late in the summer when grub damage is greatest.
+Keeping an active, consistent pest management program is the best plan, especially late in the summer when grub damage is most prominent.

-Attracting good insects and birds to your lawn will also help the prevention of grubs and certain insects feed of white grubs.
-Insects such as ladybugs, certain wasps, and flies.
-Also birds, racoons, and frogs.
+Attracting good insects and birds to your lawn will also help the prevention of armyworms.
+Ladybugs, certain wasps, flies, birds, skinks and frogs are good to have in your lawn.